cornernote/minetest-megapack/mods/unifiedbricks/README.txt

 all of the colors that unifieddyes offers (which amounts to 89 clayblocks, clay lumps, bricks, brick blocks, leaving 356 total).

+Now returns glass bottles and empty buckets when appropriate.

 Settings at the top of init.lua:
 	SETTING_allow_default_coloring = 1
 		When set to 1, default clay + unifieddyes dye = unifiedbricks clay lump